-This research project is my original work and has not been presented for a degree or any other award in any other university.
-No part of this work should be reproduced without the authors' consent or that of the institution.
+This research report is my original work and has not been presented for a degree or any other award in any other university.
+No part of this work should be reproduced without the authors' consent or that of t he institution.